hcy71o/SC-CNN/README.md

-# StyleSpeech : Multi-Speaker Adaptive Text-to-Speech Generation
+# SC-CNN : An Effective Style Conditioning Method for Zero-Shot Text-to-Speech System
-Unofficial PyTorch Implementation of [paper](https://arxiv.org/abs/2106.03153).
-Most of codes are based on [Link](https://github.com/KevinMIN95/StyleSpeech)
+Thanks to [StyleSpeech](https://arxiv.org/abs/2106.03153), we built up our codes based on [Link](https://github.com/KevinMIN95/StyleSpeech)

 0. [LibriTTS]((https://research.google/tools/datasets/libri-tts/)) dataset (train-clean-100 and train-clean-360) is used.
-1. Sampling rate is set to 22050Hz (default).
+1. You can select sampling rate for both 22050Hz and 16000Hz.

 ## Prerequisites
 - Clone this repository.
 - Install python requirements.
 Please refer [requirements.txt](requirements.txt)